BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_01.md

 !battle(["Cain", :Cain, 0])

+Note that when one number is listed for EVs and for IVs, it means all six stats have this value.

 Thanks to Hustle, Nidoran has a chance to miss.
 Use your starter's stat lowering move once if you'd like then spam your attacking move and hopefully you can win.
 Note that winning this one is not required.

 **Relationship Point Choices:**